Drip irrigation is the perfect solution for irrigating those narrow beds against your house and around your lawn, your slopes and your potted plants.

 For large expanses like your lawn or large slopes, I recommend using rotary nozzles – MP Rotators.
 MP Rotators emit multiple streams of water at one-third of the rate of a typical spray nozzle, allowing the water to soak in and reducing runoff.

-Switching to MP Rotators is easy, you just need to replace the nozzle using the existing pop-up body or sprinkler riser.
+Switching to MP Rotators is easy, simply replace the nozzle using the existing pop-up body or sprinkler riser.

 Many local Water Districts are giving rebates for converting your spray nozzles to rotating nozzles because of their water-saving advantages.